gtanner/ripple.apache.proposal/proposal.md

 =========

 The project is currently opensourced and managed by a small team at Research in Motion.
-We are starting to have some more community engagement but the project could benefit from greater exposure in the opne source cummunity.
+We are starting to have some more community engagement but the project could benefit from greater exposure in the open source cummunity.
 Our team overlaps highly with the Cordova group.
 Watching the success for that project in Apache has inspired us to contribute Ripple to the ASF as well.